A beautiful route in the Stubai Alps leads to the seven alpine lakes in the inner Val Ridanna

 - Seven Lakes Tour in Ridanna

-If you want to do this tour, we suggest you to check the weather and trail conditions in advance and on site before setting out.
+We highly recommend checking the weather and trail conditions in advance and on site before starting this tour.